zhengying-liu/autodl-contrib/file_format/README.md

 representation : 'pixels'
 remarks : 'This is a toy dataset.'
 ```
+### Feature Name and Label Name Files
+To enable visualization (or possibly transfer learning), you are welcome to provide additional information on the names of features and labels (although it's optional).
+This is crucial for visualizing **image** datasets and **text** datasets because without this information we can only visualize integers instead of the real names of features/labels.
+More details are provided in the following.

+Each dataset in File Format can be attached with a file under the name `feat.name`, which is a CSV file with only *one* column.
+Each row of index `i` is a string indicating the name of feature `i` in the dataset.
+Take text datasets as example, we use one-hot encoding to represent each word in the vocabulary, say of size `V`.
+Then the `feature_name.csv` should contain `V` rows where each row is a word in the vocaubulary.
+Note that since we are dealing with example tensors of shape `(sequence_size, row_count, col_count, num_channels)` in this challenge, the number of feature names will eventually be equal to `col_count`.

+Each dataset in File Format can be attached with a file under the name `label.name`, which is a CSV file with only *one* column.
+Each row of index `i` is a string indicating the name of label `i` in the dataset.
+Since we are dealing with label tensors of shape `(output_size,)` in this challenge, the number of label names should be equal to `output_size`.

 ## Important: We Only Accept Multi-label Classification Datasets
 In multi-label classification tasks, each example can belong to several classes (i.e. have several labels).